 Bel a cappella also participates in significant choral events, including the 2008 Sydney A Cappella Festival and the 2009 Blackheath Choir Festival.
-In 2009, Bel a cappella achieved first place in both the Chamber Choir and Sacred Choral Awards in the Sydney Eisteddfod.
-In 2010 Bel a cappella were selected to perform at Choralfest, the biennial national conference of the Australian National Choral Association, in Port Macquarie.
+Bel a cappella achieved first places in both the Chamber Choir and Sacred Choral Awards in Sydney Eisteddfods and were selected to perform at Choralfest, the biennial national conference of the Australian National Choral Association, in 2010

 In 2015 the choir headed out on their first overseas tour to Italy, Slovenia and Vienna, starting with singing at St. Peter's Basilica in Rome and St. Mark's Basilica in Venice.
 In 2018 the choir returned to Europe on tour and sang in Berlin, Leipzig, Dresden, Prague, Hodonin, Bratislava, Budapest and Krakow.